Overview: Studying the Intermarium Region

 The Center for Intermarium Studies offers IWP’s students of statecraft, business leaders, and government officials an opportunity to understand a region that has been notoriously misinterpreted “geographic pivot of history.”
 It will offer both historical and political strategic analysis and risk assessments that will attempt to be free of the political/historiographical biases of the hegemonic regional powers whose historical narratives have all too often dominated American understanding of this region.
 The initiative will build on IWP’s unique expertise in all facets of statecraft, security, international affairs, and strategic intelligence studies.

-IWP experts in complementary thematic and geographic aspects of Intermarium, Dr. John Lenczowski, Dr. John J. Dziak, Dr. Sebastian Gorka, Dr. Caitlin Schindler, and Dr. Marek Jan Chodakiewicz, will oversee the academic program, supported by visiting scholars and lecturers familiar with the region.
+IWP experts in complementary thematic and geographic aspects of Intermarium, Dr. John Lenczowski, Dr. John J. Dziak, Dr. Caitlin Schindler, and Dr. Marek Jan Chodakiewicz will oversee the academic program, supported by visiting scholars and lecturers familiar with the region.
 The Center for Intermarium Studies will offer in-depth classes for academic credit and present intensive one-day risk assessment and policy overview seminars for business leaders and government officials seeking bird’s eye view understanding.

 The Center will be funded through donor grants, and revenue from custom-made seminars and risk analysis.
-To support the Center, please visit www.iwp.edu/donate and designate the Center for Intermarium Studies in the Comments box.
+Support the Center.